Skip to main content

 Strongest counterargument

 The author goes well beyond the Wisdom tradition in critical ways.
 Wisdom is never said to have "sat down at the right hand" of God, never addressed as "God" (Ps 45:6), and never credited with future cosmic renewal (vv.
 10–12).
 The Wisdom background may explain the vocabulary, but the author's claims exceed anything the Wisdom tradition itself would support.
-Applying Wisdom language to a real historical person may fundamentally change its meaning.
+And if the Logos is truly derivatively divine, how does one account for the direct application of YHWH creation texts to the Son without collapsing into either full co-equality or mere agency?

 Key scholars: James D.G.
-Dunn, Bart Ehrman, Harold Attridge
+Dunn, Justin Martyr (historically), Origen (historically), David Bentley Hart, Harold Attridge

 ?
 Questions to Ask This Text